homemadearcade/zero/todo/4_TODO_FEATURES.md

 PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A ENTITY_MODEL Explode on Destroy Tag

-SPRITE EDITOR
-  Flip sides Horizontal/Vertical in sprite editor

-Toolbar different actions, ( run action in the toolbar )
+Toolbar dialog different actions, ( run action in the toolbar )

 Holding Player was at 2x speed?

+---

+ignore boundaries and ignore gravity when grid is on

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------